Orient Beverages Ltd.

-Evaluate the overall presentation structure and contentof the financial statements including the disclosures and whether the financialstatements represent the underlying transactions and events in amanner that achieves fair presentation.
+Evaluate the overall presentation structure and contentof the standalone financial statements including the disclosures and whether thestandalone financial statements represent the underlying transactions and events in amanner that achieves fair presentation.

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.

 We also provide those charged with governance with a statement that wehave complied with relevant ethical requirements regarding independence and tocommunicate with them all relationships and other matters that may reasonably be thoughtto bear on our independence and where applicable related safeguards.

 From the matters communicated with those charged with governance wedetermine those matters that were of most significance in the audit of the standalonefinancial statements of the current period and are therefore the key audit matters.
 Wedescribe these matters in our auditor's report unless law or regulation precludes publicdisclosure about the matter or when in extremely rare circumstances we determine that amatter should not be communicated in our report because the adverse consequences of doingso would reasonably be expected to outweigh the public interest benefits of suchcommunication

 1. As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of Section 143 of the Companies Act 2013 we give in the Annexure "A" astatement on the matters specified in paragraphs 3 and 4 of the Order to the extentapplicable.

 2. As required by Section 143 (3) of the Act we report that: